couchbaselabs/observability/README.md

 We can also run with a directory containing shell scripts that do the above: `-v $PWD/microlith/dynamic/healthcheck/:/etc/healthcheck/`
 This will be re-scanned periodically and any scripts in it run.

-## Customisation
+## Customization

-Areas to support customisation:
+Areas to support customization:
 * Dashboards
   * Support providing bespoke dashboards directly by specifying at runtime.
 * Alerting rules